The Astonishing Power of Social Pressure

 Posted Apr 14, 2014

 The paradox is that while your personal self is born in social interactions, the outcome of ethical relationships is the development of a self that is more than the sum of those interactions—what some refer to as the "real" you, your inner or private self.
 This part that you most identify as your core is strongest when your relationships have been at their best.
-When it's treated badly, it's an assault upon your dignity.

 Humans cannot exist without families, whatever the form—from extended to nuclear, from polygamous to monogamous—but at the same time families often maim, harm, hurt and damage.
 Because of the close contact, the unspoken bonds, and the intuiting of others’ feelings, the family is often a place where individual differences are least tolerated